Islamic Republic of Iran Air Force

 The Islamic Republic of Iran Air Force (IRIAF; نیروی هوایی ارتش جمهوری اسلامی ایران) is the aviation branch of the Islamic Republic of Iran Army.
 The present air force was created when the Imperial Iranian Air Force was renamed in 1979 following the Iranian Revolution.
 The IRIAF was heavily involved in the Iran–Iraq War, carrying out major operations like Operation Kaman 99, Operation Sultan 10, the H-3 airstrike, and the first attack on a nuclear reactor in history, Operation Scorch Sword.

 After eight years of aerial combat in that conflict, the IRIAF has the second highest claimed number of fighter aces in the region, exceeded only by the Israeli Air Force; as many as seven IRIAF pilots claimed more than six kills, mostly achieved in the F-14 Tomcat.
 Veterans of the Iran–Iraq War formed the core of the IRIAF command.
-Due to its outdated equipment and lack of spare parts for its aircraft due to international sanctions, the IRIAF was unable to counter Israeli air strikes during the Iran–Israel War, with no reports of its fighter jets being deployed, which gave Israel air superiority over Iran.
+Due to its outdated equipment and lack of spare parts for its aircraft due to international sanctions, the IRIAF was unable to counter Israeli air strikes during the Twelve-Day War, with no reports of its fighter jets being deployed, which gave Israel air superiority over Iran.

+During the 2026 Iran war, Iranian F-4E Phantom II, F-5E Tiger II, and Su-24MK attempted attacks on U.S. military bases in the region, including a successful strike on Camp Buehring in Kuwait, the first time in many years that a foreign fixed-wing aircraft struck a U.S. base.
+They used extremely low flying to increase survivability.